solidusio/solidus_gateway/README.md

 ===============
 Community supported Solidus Payment Methods.
 It works as a wrapper for active_merchant gateways.
 Note that for some gateways you might still need to add another gem to your Gemfile to make it work.
-For example active_merchant require `braintree` but it doesn't include that gem on its gemspec.
-So you need to manually add it to your rails app Gemfile.
+For example, active_merchant requires `braintree` but it doesn't include that gem on its gemspec.
+So you need to add it to your rails app Gemfile manually.

 ---